 - g.
 Women's Legislative Roundtable (WLRT) (January-March) (see pp. 25-26 for Guidelines for WLRT) - h.
 League Day (our day of Advocacy normally held at the mid-point of each General Assembly session).
 During League Day, attendees will be given talking points created by the Issue Groups as well as "leave behinds" to give to legislators.
+This will be coordinated by the Issue Group coordinators (if any) at the direction of the Advocacy Chair.
 The State may assist local Leagues who need help coordinating meetings with their members of the General Assembly.
-The Advocacy Chair will arrange for the League to recognized on the floors of the House and Senate of the General Assembly at the opening of the Session that day. - i.
-Testimony (During General Assembly) - j.
-Advocacy Alerts (During General Assembly)
+The Advocacy Chair will arrange for the League to recognized on the floors of the House and Senate of the General Assembly at the opening of the Session that day.
+The Advocacy Chair, Event Coordinator, and President arrange speakers and agenda for the day. - i.
+Testimony (During General Assembly) Coordinated by Issue Group Coordinator, Advocacy Chair and approved by the President. - j.
+Advocacy Alerts (During General Assembly) Coordinated by Issue Group Coordinator, Advocacy Chair and approved by the President.
+The Advocacy Chair must check daily calendars for hearings and floor activities to assure that these are done as far in advance as possible.